-Willingness to share integration strategies, experience, and/or learn new technology skills (20%)
+- Willingness to share integration strategies, experience, and/or learn new technology skills (20%)

-Teams will use their relevant data, surveys, and other required WIOA, Title II deliverables such as Technology and Distance Learning Plans (TDLP) to identify program areas they wish to improve.
+Teams will use their relevant data, surveys, and other required WIOA, Title II deliverables such as Continuous Improvement Plan (CIP) to identify program areas they wish to improve.
 This information is meant to be a guide, and completion of the Academy will provide skills and tools to meet your agency program goals.

 - Program goals focus on technology integration, distance, online or blended learning as it relates to stated goals.
 (35%)

 - Team identifies priorities and specific plans for their project.
 (40%)